 Note that the filters are logically "AND"ed together -- it will impose this AND that AND this other restriction.
 You can relatively easily restrict things such that no data are left; if that is the case, you will get "There are no data to display."
 You can then cancel all the filters at once via the cancel filters icon (), or remove them individually by hand by editing the filter boxes at the top of each column, just as you did to impose the filters.

 The available logical operators are :

-You can also interactively impose filters from plots you make from the catalog - see the next section.
+You can also interactively impose filters from plots from the catalog - see the next section.

 The next icon is -- clicking on this changes the table display into a text display.
 The icon then changes to -- click this again to return to the default table view.

-The next icon is which is "Save" -- this is how you may save the whole catalog (NOTE: the WHOLE TABLE, not just the first 50 rows shown) to your own local disk.
+The next icon is which is "Save" -- this is how you may save the catalog to your own local disk.
 If you have filtered the catalog down, it will save the filtered catalog (though as of this writing, the total number of rows retrieved in the table header will still be the original number).
 It will save it as an IPAC table file, which is basically ASCII text with headers explaining the type of data in each column, separated by vertical bars.
 By default, the file is called "GatorQuery.tbl" because, under the hood, the software is talking to the IRSA General Catalog Query Engine, powered by Gator.

 Note also that if you resize columns, and then go and add new columns, the original columns are resized back to their defaults after the new columns are added.